 Ensuring HIPAA compliance can be complicated.
 By focusing on safeguarding the logon and monitoring user access and activity, you can demonstrate that your organization takes the HIPAA Technical Safeguards seriously, and meets HIPAA access policy.

 For any organizations with a Windows Active Directory Infrastructure, UserLock can apply easy-to-use, granular two-factor authentication for healthcare organizations alongside non-intrusive, contextual access controls on all users to stop unwanted access and reduce the risk of compliance and security issues.

-Learn more about our access management solutions can help address HIPAA compliance and keep patient data safe.
+Learn more about our access management solutions can help address HIPAA access control and keep patient data safe..